-Fastest way to get Damascus Camo in Modern Warfare | Dexerto.com
+Fastest way to get Damascus Camo in Modern Warfare

-The grind to Modern Warfare’s most prestigious skins can be a long and annoying road, but it seems like someone cracked the code to make easy progress toward Damascus camos in the game.
+The grind to Modern Warfare’s most prestigious skins can be a long and frustrating road, but it seems like someone discovered the fastest way to get Damascus camo in the game.

 Every gun in Modern Warfare has its own set of challenges to accomplish and camos to unlock, but the Gold and Platinum variants require a lot more grinding from players who hope to equip them in their games.
-You can choose to unlock these challenges by slogging it out in Multiplayer pub matches, or by dropping into Warzone and fragging enemies to be the last man standing.
+You can choose to unlock these challenges by slogging it out in Multiplayer public matches, or by dropping into Warzone and fragging enemies to be the last man standing.

 But it’s only when players unlock every single Platinum skin for every gun that they can finally reap the rewards of the elusive Damascus camos – making it easy to see why so many players give up on the grind before long.

-To make life much easier for Modern Warfare’s completionists, Reddit user ‘mmmbbb’ shared a trick they came across in their matches to “alleviate some pain in the camo grind.”
+To make life much easier for Modern Warfare’s ‘completionists’, Reddit user ‘mmmbbb’ shared a trick they came across in their matches to “alleviate some pain in the camo grind.”

 They recommend equipping Spotter, the perk that lets you see enemy equipment, field upgrades, and killstreaks through walls.
 Additionally, players should have a weapon fitted with the FMJ attachment.